marksunner/marksunner/README.md

 # Hi, I'm Mark Sunner 👋

 Former CTO of MessageLabs, now happily tinkering.
 Currently exploring AI tools (built around how my dyslexic brain works), writing science fiction, and following threads in psychology and physics.

 This is simply a public workbench — a place to park ideas and experiments.
-It’s not a CV - rough edges guaranteed!
+It’s not a CV — rough edges guaranteed.

 ---